 According to his indictment, Hatch abducted Turner while she was taking an early morning stroll in 1973.
 He tied her up and dragged her behind his vehicle.
 Dismembered and mutilated, Turner’s remains were found in a swamp near Potato Hill road, in close proximity to Starr Hill.

-Authorities believe Hatch is responsible for many other local unsolved missing persons cases, according to Michaela Parker of the Observer-Dispatch.
+Authorities believe Hatch is responsible for many other local unsolved missing person cases, according to Michaela Parker of the Observer-Dispatch.

 “Law enforcement has long held the theory that Hatch was responsible for not only the death of Turner but other women as well.
 On Dec.
 8, 1973, two hunters found the skeletal remains of 22-year-old Linda Cady and her 3-year-old daughter Lisa Cady in the vicinity of Turner’s grave,” Parker wrote.